boldbi/samples/Scenario Based Samples/Add Analysis Widget sample/README.md

     b.
 If you check or uncheck the checkbox for `Allow Datasource Editing`, the datasource in the dashboard will have Read, Write, Delete, or Read permissions, respectively.

     c.
 By default, the `Add Analysis Widget` checkbox will be checked.
-When creating a new dashboard, the `widgetDetails` provided in the `embedDetails.json` file will automatically load in the designer.
+When creating a new dashboard, the `WidgetDetails` provided in the `embedDetails.json` file, widgets will automatically load in the designer.
 Additionally, the widget panel will be hidden in both the new and existing dashboard designer.
 If it is unchecked, both changes will be reverted.

    ![adhoc-newdashboard1](https://github.com/boldbi/samples/assets/129487075/f5a7898b-b0e4-4a1a-abb3-f16e147676b7)
    ![adhoc-newdashboarduncheck](https://github.com/boldbi/samples/assets/129487075/7d49d520-15ad-46bf-85fa-e9429834af0f)